lohith2415/RNA-Seq-transcriptomics-pipeline/README.md

 python3 merge.py
 ```
 ## Important
-Keep the pipeline folder with all the inside the same folder with the sample
+Keep the pipeline folder with all the samples inside the same folder as the sample
 ```
 ran-seqproject/
 |-sample 1